Master of Science in Software Engineering

 About the Benjamin M. Statler College of Engineering and Mineral Resources

-Founded in 1887, the Statler College has 147 faculty members and more than 3,260 students enrolled in seven accredited academic departments, of which 545 are graduate students.
-The college offers 13 undergraduate majors and seven dual majors, 11 of which are ABET accredited.
+Founded in 1887, the Statler College has established seven accredited academic departments, offering 13 undergraduate programs, seven dual majors and 26 graduate programs.
+Faculty in the College annually conduct about $42.4 million worth of externally funded research and development.
 It is also one of only five universities in the country with majors in petroleum and natural gas and mining engineering, and one of only four universities in the country with an ABET accredited program in petroleum and natural gas engineering.

 Learn more about the Benjamin M. Statler College of Engineering and Mineral Resources